chrv81/js-ts-playground/snippet-vault/generic-debounce/README.md

 # Generic Debounce

-Debounce time base on what function it is, make it so generic that we can pass in any function.
-That is include `Promise` function or function with `return` or just `avoid` type function.
+Debounce time is based on the function being passed.
+It is designed to be generic, allowing any function to be passed, including `Promise` functions, functions with a `return` value, or `void` type functions.

 Function take in: